itargetsonline/Cybersecurity-portfolio/README.md

 ---

-### Wireshark Packet Operations
+#### Wireshark Packet Operations
 **Platform:** TryHackMe

 **Overview:**
 Performed advanced packet analysis using Wireshark to manipulate, filter, and inspect packet data in greater depth.
-This lab focused on practical packet operations commonly used during network investigations and incident response.
+This lab focused on packet operations commonly used during network investigations and incident response.

 **Topics Covered:**
 - Advanced display and capture filtering